Table of contents

 poweroff

-qemu-img convert -f qcow2 -O raw archlinux.qcow2 archlinux.img
+qemu-img dd -f qcow2 -O raw if=archlinux.qcow2 of=/dev/null

 Otherwise the virtual machine image can be started again with QEMU without the installation image: